First Opium War: Opium trade

 However, opium usage continued to grow in China, adversely affecting social stability.
 From Guangzhou, the habit spread outwards to the North and West, affecting members from every class of Chinese society.
-By the early 19th century, more and more Chinese were smoking British opium as a recreational drug.
+By the early 19th century, more and more Chinese were smoking Indian opium as a recreational drug.
 For many, what started as recreation soon became a punishing addiction: many people who stopped ingesting opium suffered chills, nausea, and cramps, and sometimes died from withdrawal.
 Once addicted, people would often do almost anything to continue to get access to the drug.
 These serious social issues eventually led to the Qing government issuing an edict against the drug in 1780, followed by an outright ban in 1796, and an order from the governor of Guangzhou to stop the trade in 1799.
 To circumvent the increasingly stringent regulations in Guangzhou, foreign merchants bought older ships and converted them into floating warehouses.
 These ships were anchored off of the Chinese coast at the mouth of the Pearl River in case the Chinese authorities moved against the opium trade, as the ships of the Chinese navy had difficulty operating in open water.
 Inbound opium ships would unload a portion of their cargo onto these floating warehouses, where the narcotic was eventually purchased by Chinese opium dealers.
 By implementing this system of smuggling, foreign merchants could avoid inspection by Chinese officials and prevent retaliation against the trade in legal goods, in which many smugglers also participated.